 -Psychological and Neuropsychological Testing (CPT® codes 96130- 96133).

-CMS is also proposing to allow billing of other CTBS by certain nonphysician practitioners (NPPs), consistent with the scope of the practitioners’ benefit categories through the creation of two additional HCPCS Level II G codes that can be billed by practitioners who cannot independently bill for E/M services:
+CMS also proposes to allow the billing of other CTBS by certain nonphysician practitioners (NPPs).
+New HCPCS Level II G codes have been added for practitioners who can’t bill for E/M services.

 HCPCS Level II Code – Descriptor

-G20X2 – Brief communication technology-based service, e.g. virtual check-in, by a qualified health care professional who cannot report evaluation and management services, provided to an established patient, not originating from a related e/m service provided within the previous 7 days nor leading to a service or procedure within the next 24 hours or soonest available appointment; 5-10 minutes of medical discussion.
+G20X2 – Brief communication technology-based service, e.g., virtual check-in, by a qualified health care professional who cannot report evaluation and management services provided to an established patient.
+Not originating from a related e/m service supplied within the previous seven days nor leading to a service or procedure within the next 24 hours or soonest available appointment; 5-10 minutes of medical discussion.

-CMS is proposing to value these services identically to HCPCS Level II codes G2010 and G2012, respectively.
+CMS proposes to value these services identically to HCPCS Level II codes G2010 and G2012.

-(Note from your Revenue Cycle Management partner at ebix, Inc. – We are always at the forefront of industry insights and believe this announcement Renee Dustman – Executive Editor at AAPC (American Academy of Professional Coders )will be of interest to you.)
+(Note from your Revenue Cycle Management partner at ebix, Inc. We are always at the forefront of industry insights and believe this announcement, Renee Dustman – Executive Editor at AAPC (American Academy of Professional Coders ), will interest you.)